mattwach/battery_drainer/README.md

 If the target voltage is set below the `damage_voltage`, the user will be told that they are about to destroy the connected batteries and will ask for confirmation.
-The default settings is for LOPI batteries and is set to 3.5 volts.
+The default settings is for LIPO batteries and is set to 3.3 volts.
 Change it with the `damage_voltage` command:

     damage_voltage 1 3.0